shivannis/xandr-docs-public/xandr-docs/articles/monetize/mediation-bids.md

 - **Universal categories**
-  - The **Categories** lists shows all top-level universal categories defined by Xandr.
+  - The **Categories** lists shows all top-level universal categories defined by Microsoft Advertising.
 You can either include or exclude top-level categories or drill into a category to view its child categories.
   - The **Sub-Categories** list shows